koireader/docs/source/index.html.md

 available | true | If set to false, the result will include KoiReaders that have already been adopted.

 <aside class="success">
-Remember — to use an authenticated KoiReader!
+Remember — to use an authenticated KoiReader API !
 </aside>

 <!-- ## Get a Specific KoiReader